sandoche/Proof-of-Stake-Cryptocurrency-generator/README.md

      ]
  }
 ```
 6. Go to http://localhost:7876/test?requestTag=ADDONS click on "downloadJPLSnapshot" then upload your file "newGenesisAccounts.json" and copy paste the height you can see in your wallet as in the screenshot below, then submit.
-A file will be generated after a few minutes, save it as "genesisAccounts.json" in the `conf/data` folder.
+A file will be generated after a few minutes, save it as "genesisAccounts.json" in the `templates/conf/data` folder.
 --- SCREENSHOT ---
-7. Create another account, and save its public address in `conf/data/genesisParameter.json`
+7. Create another account, and save its public address in the file `templates/conf/data/genesisParameter.json`, also edit the epochBeginning with the current date.
 8. Now (or later) delete the nxt blockchain with `npm run step-1:nxt:delete` after closing the wallet

 ## Step 2 - Create your own Cryptocurrency